innerpeacecode/p2p-chat/README.md

-A simple mutli-threaded chat server written in Haskell with support for user-to-user private messaging and channels which users can join and chat in.
+A simple mutli-threaded chat server written in Haskell

 Run server: